MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 You will also need an Azure account and the sample code:

-- If you don't have an Azure subscription, create a [free account][create-azure-account] before you begin.
+- If you don't have an Azure subscription, you can [Create your Azure free account]][create-azure-account] before you begin.
 - For sample code, this article references the adaptive **Todo bot with LUIS and QnA Maker** sample in [**C#**](https://aka.ms/cs-adaptive-multi-turn-sample).

 ## What is covered